-When looking for a senior living facility for your loved one, it can be difficult to know the difference between memory care and assisted living.
-Both types of facilities provide a higher level of care than independent living for seniors, but each serves a different purpose.
-Before you select a senior living home for someone you love, learn the difference between assisted living and memory care.
+When looking for a senior living community for your loved one, it can be difficult to know the difference between assisted living and memory care.
+Both types of communities provide a higher level of care than independent living for seniors, but each serves a different purpose.
+Before you select a senior living home for someone you love, learn the difference between assisted living and senior memory care.
 This will help you make an educated decision that will give your loved one the right level of assistance for the best quality of life.

-At Buckner Calder Woods, we offer a full continuum of care for seniors to help make your choice easy.
+At Calder Woods, we offer a full continuum of care for seniors to help make your choice easy.
 Our residents benefit from senior living options that adjust to their changing needs.
-Whether your loved one needs assistance with activities of daily living or a more secure environment to help manage memory disorders, we have the right program for them.
-Call us today at 844.536.0569 to learn more about the assisted living and memory care programs at our upscale senior living community.
+Whether your loved one needs assistance with activities of daily living or a more secure environment to help manage memory and cognitive issues, we have the right program for them.
+Call us today at 409.407.7636 to learn more about the assisted living and memory care programs at our upscale senior living community.

 What Is Assisted Living?

-Some examples of activities of daily living that staff at an assisted living facility may help with are:
+Some examples of activities of daily living that staff at an assisted living community may help with are:

 - Getting dressed or undressed